Masked-Avus/unitest/README.md

 ## Description

-UniTest is a simple header-only library for unit-testing C++ code.
-It is compatible with C++11 and higher and is comprised only of a single header file.
-Just `#include "unitest.hpp"`, and you are good to go!
-This library uses the power of templates to provide an explicit, type-safe mechanism for running unit tests.
+UniTest is a simple header-only library for unit testing C++ code.
+This library is based on the idea that doing something as straightforward as setting up unit tests should be as hassle-free as possible, without being weighed down by heavy dependencies to accomplish that task.
+To meet that desire, UniTest consists of a single header file; just `#include "unitest.hpp"`, and you are good to go!
+Also, rather than relying on a bunch of macros, this library uses the power of templates to provide an explicit, type-safe mechanism for running unit tests.

+UniTest is designed to be compatible with C++11 and later.

 ## Use
 ### Basics